-To avoid contamination in the laboratory environment, one of the initial steps you should follow is to use personal protective equipment (PPE) correctly.
+To avoid contamination of different types of pipettes used in clinical laboratory, one of the initial steps you should follow is to use personal protective equipment (PPE) correctly.
 PPE is recommended for all types of lab experiments.
 The most commonly used ones include gloves, safety goggles, protective hoods, face masks, and protective shoes.

 This occurs when the sample or its aerosol particles enter the body of the micropipette during the pipetting process.
 Therefore, you should follow certain steps to minimize this contamination risk:

 Always keep the universal pipette upright and store it in an upright position during the procedure.
 This prevents liquid leakage and contamination of the equipment.

 Immediately eject the nozzle after use to avoid aerosol entry.

 Gradually release the button on the universal pipette to avoid aerosol generation and sample overflow inside the device.

 You can easily clean some parts of the universal pipette or only clean the parts that have been contaminated.
 Improper use of the universal pipette could occur.
 Remember: you must not disinfect the filter.
 However, it is recommended to use sterile products.
 After sterilization, the universal pipette or sterilized components should be dried and cooled to room temperature.
 Only twist the micropipette back after it has fully cooled as the heated plastic components are prone to stretching or damage.